-Dr. William Nichols is the Department Chair and an Associate Professor for the World Languages and Cultures department of Georgia State University.
+Dr. William Nichols is the Interim Associate Dean for the Honors College of Georgia State University.
 He received his PhD in Spanish from Michigan State University.
 His primary research interest focuses on exploring the perceptions of Spain’s modern identity through the interrelation between politics, cultural production and capitalism in contemporary peninsular literature and film as well as other forms of cultural expression like music and museum expositions.
 He has published on diverse themes like detective fiction, corporate culture, tourism, food, genre, and globalization in such journals as the Arizona Journal of Hispanic Cultural Studies, Revista Canadiense de Estudios Hispánicos, Tabla Redonda, The Journal for the Study of Food and Society, and Symposium.

 Kristy Winkler oversees the daily operations of CULTR, including management of student workers, project management, meeting and event coordination, dissemination of information, correspondence, scheduling, and purchasing, networking and outreach to expand CULTR’s reach and create new partnerships, well as other duties as requested by the Director.
 Her passion for languages and cultures led her to teach high school French, and later to the Cultural Services of the Consulate General of France in Atlanta to promote the French language Francophone cultures.
 She continued this work as Education Director at the Alliance Française d’Atlanta.
 In this role, Kristy was able to witness the valuable impact of language learning on underserved students.
 She is thrilled to apply her experience in the education, diplomatic and non-profit sectors to support the CULTR mission in the advancement of language learning for all students.

 Multimedia Communications Specialist, Associate